mariemsmaoui/React-Blog/mariem-blog/README.md

-# basic blog
+# Getting Started with Create React App

-This project is from a tutorial to learn more about react js features and components including react hooks.
+This project is a tutorial to learn more about react features and hooks

+### `creating json server fro the api`

+$ npx json-server --watch data/db.json --port 8000